Red Horn: Struck with Deer Lungs and the pipe ceremony

 Not surprisingly, given his status as Chief of the Herok'a, Red Horn has a special connection to deer.
-The Red Horn Cycle tells us of the time when Red Horn, the youngest brother, was following his other brothers to a race to which he alone was not invited.
+The Red Horn Cycle tells of the time when Red Horn, the youngest brother, was following his other brothers to a race to which he alone was not invited.

 The people were saying, "Kunu (eldest born) has come and the one at whom Kunu used to throw deer lungs, his youngest brother, he has also come along."
 So Kunu looked behind him and, sure enough, there was his little brother following, wearing an untanned deerskin blanket turned inside out.
 The fur was on the outside.

 His cervid identity is expressed in his going about in the outward form of a deer.
 Right up to the end of the story, Red Horn is known only by the name "He who Gets Hit with Deer Lungs," Kunu explains to his wife, "Once I told him to fast and he refused so I threw a deer lung at him and that is the reason why they called him by that name but no one ever hit him with a deer lung."
 So Kunu had been giving him the lungs to eat, since he had refused to go without food.
 Far from being a poor cut of meat, it is something special.
 In one story, the dogs decide that if their master gives them the deer lung hanging in his lodge, they will make him prosper in game.
 The reason for the gourmet value of deer lungs (ca raxúra) is explained in connection with an episode in a story entitled "The Fleetfooted Man":

 There a Hotcâk village was.
 To a great warrior was born a baby boy.
 It was very good.
 He grew larger, and when he was old enough to eat, whenever his father could, he would feed him only deer lungs.
 He wanted him to be able to run fast, that is why he did it.

 It should come as no great surprise that a diet of deer lungs might be thought to empower a person to have lungs like those of a deer, and the capacity for speed that this endowment would bequeath.
 So when the youngest brother is struck with deer lungs, it expresses the notion that Red Horn is someone who will have lungs like a deer and therefore a fleetness of foot that will rival a cervid.
 Indeed, his victory in the foot race, the major event of this episode, is a mere confirmation of this achievement.
 So the name that is presented as a misnomer, turns out on an esoteric level to be an understated description for the spirit who travels as fast as an arrow.